systemed/tilemaker/docs/RELATIONS.md

 ### Not supported

-Tilemaker does not yet support:
+Tilemaker does not yet support nested relations.

-- relation roles
-- nested relations
-- nodes in relations